Prairie Brome

 Grass family (Poaceae)

-Description: This native grass is a short-lived perennial about 2' tall and unbranched.
-It forms tufts of leaves from vegetative shoots and produces flowering culms (stems).
-Each culm is green, slender, and round in cross-section; it is either glabrous, sparsely hairy, or slightly pubescent.
+Description: This grass is a short-lived perennial that becomes about 2' tall.
+It forms tufts of leaves from infertile shoots, while fertile shoots produce flowering culms with alternate leaves.
+Each culm is green, slender, terete, and unbranched; it is either glabrous, sparsely hairy, or slightly pubescent.
 The nodes of the culms are usually pubescent as well.
 Each culm has 3-5 alternate leaves along its length at flowering time.
-The blade of each cauline leaf is up to 6" long and 1/3" across (or slightly larger); it is greyish blue, linear to broadly linear, and flat or rolled upward along the margins.
-The upper surface of each leaf blade is mostly hairless, although long hairs are often present near its margins or along the central vein of its underside.
-The margins of the leaf blade are smooth in appearance, but rough to the touch.
-Each leaf has an open sheath that is greyish blue and usually quite hairy or pubescent.
+The leaf blades are up to 6" long and 8 mm.
+(1/3") across (or slightly larger); they are greyish blue, linear to broadly linear, and either flat or rolled upward along their margins.
+The leaf blade surfaces are mostly hairless, although long hairs are often present near their margins or along the central vein of their undersides.
+The blade margins are smooth (entire) in appearance, but rough to the touch from minute teeth.
+Leaf sheaths are mostly closed, although they become open toward their apices; they are greyish blue and usually quite hairy or pubescent.

 Each culm terminates in an open panicle of spikelets up to 6" long.
-The weight of the individual spikelets on their slender pedicels causes the entire panicle to droop sideways and downward.
-Each spikelet is up to 1" long and consists of up to 5 pairs of stacked lemmas and a pair of glumes at the bottom; there is usually a single lemma at the apex of the spikelet.
-The glumes are about 1/4" in length, linear in shape, and awnless; the short-awned lemmas are about 1/3" in length and linear-lanceolate.
-Both glumes and lemmas have multiple raised veins along their sides and they are both silky hairy or silky pubescent.
-The blooming period occurs during early summer.
-After the blooming period, the spikelets change color from silky light green to a dull light brown.
+The weight of individual spikelets on their slender pedicels causes the entire panicle to lean over and droop.
+Each spikelet is up to 1" long, consisting of up to 10 lemmas above and a pair of glumes at the bottom that are arranged in 2 overlapping ranks.
+The glumes are about 6 mm. (¼") in length, linear-lanceolate in shape, and awnless; the short-awned lemmas are about 8 mm.
+(1/3") in length and elliptic-lanceolate.
+Both glumes and lemmas have longitudinal veins along their outer surfaces and they are both silky hairy or silky pubescent (with longer hairs along their margins than elsewhere).
+The slender rachis, lateral branches, and pedicels of the inflorescence are light green to light reddish green and glabrous to minutely pubescent.
+The blooming period occurs during early summer, lasting about 1-2 weeks.
+The perfect florets are cross-pollinated by the wind.
+Afterwards, the spikelets change color from silky light green to a dull light brown.
+The grains are narrowly ellipsoid.
 The root system consists of short rhizomes and fibrous roots.

-Cultivation: The preference is full or partial sun, moist to slightly dry conditions, and a loam, clay-loam, or gravelly soil with an average to above-average pH.
-This plant is easy to grow, but it can be short-lived.
-Most vegetative growth occurs early in the year (from mid-spring to early summer).
+Cultivation: The preference is full to partial sun, moist to slightly dry conditions, and soil with average to above-average pH containing clay-loam, gravelly material, or calcareous sand.
+This plant is easy to grow, but it tends to be short-lived.
+Most vegetative growth occurs early in the year (from mid-spring to early summer); hot dry weather can damage or kill this grass.
+Winter hardiness is excellent.

-Range & Habitat: Prairie Brome is an uncommon plant in central and northern Illinois, while in southern Illinois it is largely absent (see Distribution Map).
-Habitats include mesic to dry prairie remnants and grassy fens.
+Range & Habitat: The native Prairie Brome is an uncommon plant in central and northern Illinois, while in southern Illinois it is largely absent (see Distribution Map).
+Illinois lies along the southern range limit of this species.
+Habitats include open upland woodlands, mesic to dry-mesic prairie remnants, and grassy fens.
 This conservative species is rarely found in degraded habitats.
 In prairies, it becomes one of the understory grasses later in the year.

 Photographic Location: The wildflower garden of the webmaster in Urbana, Illinois.

-Comments: This is the only native Bromus sp.
-(Brome Grass) that can be found in Illinois prairies.
-The other native Bromes occur in or near woodlands.
-In general, this genus is dominated by weedy annual grasses that have been introduced from Eurasia – they are often seen along roadsides, railroad tracks, fields, and waste areas.
+Comments: This is the only native Brome grass that can be found in Illinois prairies.
+The other native Brome grasses (Bromus spp.) occur in or near woodlands.
 Prairie Brome is an attractive grass that remains fairly short; it has greyish blue leaves and a nodding inflorescence that changes color as it matures.
 Prairie Brome can be distinguished from other Bromus spp.
-(Brome Grasses) by considering the following characteristics: 1) It is more hairy than most Brome Grasses, especially on the surface of its sheaths and spikelets, 2) Each of its culms has only 3-5 alternate leaves, while many other Brome Grasses have more cauline leaves than this, 3) The glumes and lemmas have several raised veins along their sides (about 3 for each glume and 5-7 for each lemma), while the glumes and lemmas of other Brome Grasses have fewer such veins or lack them altogether, and 4) The lemmas of Prairie Brome have short awns (2 mm. or less in length), while many other Brome Grasses have lemmas with longer awns (exceeding 2 mm. in length) or they lack awns altogether.
+(Brome Grasses) by considering the following characteristics: 1) It is more hairy than most Brome Grasses, especially on the surface of its sheaths and spikelets, 2) each of its culms has only 3-5 alternate leaves, while other Brome grasses sometimes have more cauline leaves than this, 3) the glumes and lemmas have longitudinal veins along their sides (3-5 for each glume and 5-7 for each lemma), while the glumes and lemmas of other Brome grasses often have fewer such veins or they lack them altogether, and 4) the lemmas of Prairie Brome have short awns (up to 3 mm. in length), while other Brome Grasses often have lemmas with longer awns (exceeding 3 mm. in length) or they lack awns altogether.
+Other common names of Bromus kalmii are Kalm's Brome, Wild Chess, and Arctic Brome.

 Return